-A student may withdraw from a course after the drop/add period and prior to 80% of the semester or instructional days; however, the student encumbers all costs, and there are no refunds.
+A student may withdraw from a course after the add/drop period and prior to 80% of the semester or instructional days; however, the student is responsible for all tuition and fees associated with the course.
 The last date to withdraw for individual courses can be found in the course schedule within eServices.
-Students may withdraw from courses via eServices and are encouraged to meet with a faculty advisor prior to withdrawing.
+Students may withdraw from courses via eServices and are strongly encouraged to meet with an advisor prior to withdrawing.
 Students withdrawing from a single course (after the add/drop period listed above) are not eligible for a refund and will receive a grade of W. A withdrawal (W) on the transcript is not computed in the GPA, but factors into credit completion.
-Withdrawing from a course can affect financial aid.
+Withdrawing from a course can impact financial aid.
 It is the student's responsibility to manage their finances accordingly.